Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

 It remains to argue that our query algorithm is correct.
 By construction, it follows that we return YES only if there is a path from $p$ to $q$.
-Now, suppose there is a path $\pi$ in $G$ from $p$ to $q$, where $p$ and $q$ are representatives with $p\neq q$.
+Now, suppose there is a path $\pi$ in $G$ from $p$ to $q$, where $p$ and $q$ are representatives of their grid cells with $p\neq q$.
 Let $v, w$ be the nodes in $T$ with $p \in R_{v}$ and $q \in R_{w}$.
 Let $u$ be their least common ancestor, and $L$ be the path from $u$ to the root.
-By construction, $\bigcup_{x \in L} \D_x$ contains a disk for a vertex $r$ in $\pi$.
-We pick $r$ such that the corresponding node $x$ is closest to the root.
-Let $r'$ be the representative for the cell $\sigma$ containing $r$.
-Since the vertices in $\sigma$ constitute a clique, $p$ can reach $r'$ and $r'$ can reach $q$ in the subgraph of $G$ induced by $v$.
+By construction, $\bigcup_{x \in L} \S_x$ contains a disk $D(r)$ of a vertex $r$ in $\pi$.
+Let $x$ be the node of $L$ closest to the root such that $\S_x$ contains such a disk, and let $r$ be a vertex on $\pi$ with $D(r) \in \S_x$.
+Let $r'$ be the representative of the cell $\sigma$ containing $r$.
+Since the vertices in $\sigma$ constitute a clique, $p$ can reach $r'$ and $r'$ can reach $q$ in $G_x$.
 Thus, when walking along $L$, the algorithm will discover $r'$ and the path from $p$ to $q$.
 Theorem~\ref{thm:2doraclefixed} now follows.